ewjay/fapiwiki/FAPI_Meeting_Notes_2020-08-26_Atlantic.rst

 CMA9 and others going through FAPI certification:

 Firms are interested in the timing of FAPI 2.0 and differences.
+Nat gave his view on the roadmap.

-Payload signature is a roadblock.
-Will deal with it in the next call.
+Daniel noted that the payload signature is a roadblock.

+ACT: Will deal with it in the next call.

 PRs for 1.0 (Dave)